CosmicReplicator/AeonLoop/Papers/Lorentz_Transformations.md

 > **Guiding idea** — Time never dilates; only rulers stretch.
 > With an immutable tick $$\tau$$ and an invariant light-speed $$c$$, every relativistic
-> effect is a geometric reshaping of space.
+> effect, is a geometric reshaping of space.

 ---